NicoletaAnghel/SeleniumPython_Automation_EcommerceTestSuite/README.md

 **Cart content verification (coupon application)
 ‼ You can find the scripts in the folder WordPress_EcommerceSite_Tested_With_Selenium_Python.

-‼ More test scenarios can be seen in the dedicated file (Test Plan Esite - TC).
-Tests without steps don't have scripts.

 !!Please see recorded video with tests run and test reports here + screenshot of tests reports: [Google Drive link to video and SS](https://drive.google.com/drive/folders/1JWQ9gRWdNafi-goXiRRfs6jSi8zCJ9OU?usp=drive_link)